UK Carbon Offset Providers and Schemes

 Compulsory and Voluntary Offsetting Schemes

-As of 2020, the only carbon offset schemes in the UK are for Voluntary Offsetting.
+As of 2020, the only carbon offset schemes in the UK were for Voluntary Offsetting.

 Following the Kyoto treaty in 1997, some industries in some countries were required to reduce their greenhouse gases (GHG) emissions, including reducing carbon, and then offset to reach net-zero - Certified Emission Reductions (CER).
 Companies could then purchase carbon credits from these carbon offset projects - Clean Development Mechanism (CDM) projects.